ajlr/DataProductsProj/README.md

 DataProductsProj
 ================

-Have problems running this in the shinyapps.io server though it runs on my local machine.
-Screen grays out.
+You can run app on the web at https://alexreye.shinyapps.io/DataProductsProj/

-You could run it by runGist('12d85262eea6d4e01') from rstudio if you have package ElemStatLearn and caret installed.
+You could run it on local machine by runGist('12d85262eea6d4e01') from rstudio if you have package ElemStatLearn and caret installed. (not encouraged. backup method only)